datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 > docker run -d -t --name class-201 drchung5/ds201
 > docker exec -u root -it class-201 bash
 > ```
-4. [Submit the Homework through this form](https://dtsx.io/homework-cassandra-data-modelling) and attach the screenshots above.
+4. [Submit the Homework through this form](https://dtsx.io/homework-cassandra-data-modelling) and attach the screenshot above.
 5. Give us a few days to review your submission, and relax: your well-earned badge will soon land in your mailbox!

 ## Table of Contents